 Signing up for Southwest Rapid Rewards is completely free.
 Besides enrolling online, you can download the Southwest Airlines mobile app and use it to enroll in Rapid Rewards.
 You can use either to enroll your kids as well.

-Manually track Southwest Rapid Rewards in AwardWallet
+Track Southwest Rapid Rewards in AwardWallet

-We encourage everyone to sign up for AwardWallet to track their miles and points balances all in one place.
+We encourage everyone to sign up for an AwardWallet account to track their miles and points balances all in one place.
 However, Southwest doesn't allow AwardWallet to track your points balance and travel reservations directly.
 It's unfortunate, but that doesn't mean you're totally out of luck.
 You still can use AwardWallet in conjunction with Southwest Rapid Rewards — it just involves forwarding some emails.

 To use AwardWallet to track your Southwest Rapid Rewards account, follow these steps: